teracyhq/dev/docs/advanced_usage.rst

 Configuration
 -------------

-Sometimes, we need some customed configuration other than default configuration.
+Sometimes, we need some customized configuration other than default configuration.

-So for easier upgrade and customed configuration, we use a json file named `vagrant_config_override.json` to override the default configuration on `vagrant_config.json` file.
+So for easier upgrade and customized configuration, we use a json file named `vagrant_config_override.json` to override the default configuration on `vagrant_config.json` file.

 By using this, we can easily upgrade teracy-dev with ease, no conflicts introduced.

-For example, to use more memory for the VM, looking at the `vagrant_config.json` we could find:
+For example, to use more memory for the VM, looking into the `vagrant_config.json` file we could find:

 ..  code-block:: javascript